 Up he goes, as Tom and I huddle away from the shower of chimney debris and watch to see if any of the rock missiles head for Sunny.
 One baseball sized chunk kills Toms backpack, but the dog survives.

 As the chimney opens up into what smells like a bird crapper, Vitaliy traverses left to the base of a wide dihedral.
-The pitch is probably 5.8, but loose and scary.
+The pitch is probably 5.8 and is mostly up a chimney, but there are a couple loose spots.

 Credit: Vitaliy M